defold/doc/docs/en/manuals/message-passing.md

   msg.post("/interface#gui", "update_score", { score = self.score })
   ```

   In this case it's not possible to write a relative address since "interface" is at the root of the naming hierarchy and "hero" is not.
-The message is send to the GUI component that has a script attached to it, so it can react to the message accordingly.
+The message is sent to the GUI component that has a script attached to it, so it can react to the message accordingly.
 Messages can be sent freely between scripts, GUI scripts and render scripts.

   The message `"update_score"` is coupled with score data.
 The data is passed as a Lua table in the `message` parameter: